 Joplin Woman Pleads Guilty to Disaster Fraud Related to Tornado Benefits

-SPRINGFIELD, MO—David M. Ketchmark, Acting United States Attorney for the Western District of Missouri, announced today that a Joplin, Missouri woman has pleaded guilty in federal court to fraudulently receiving federal disaster benefits following the May 22, 2011 tornado.
+SPRINGFIELD, MO—Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a former Joplin, Missouri woman pleaded guilty in federal court today to fraudulently receiving federal disaster benefits following the May 22, 2011 tornado.

 This case is being prosecuted by Assistant U.S. Attorney Steven M. Mohlhenrich.
-It was investigated by the FBI, Homeland Security Investigations-Office of Inspector General, and the Joplin, Missouri Police Department.
+It was investigated by the Department of Homeland Security-Office of Inspector General, the FBI, and the Joplin, Missouri, Police Department.

 Disaster Fraud Hotline

 Anyone with information about disaster fraud related to the Joplin tornado should call the National Center for Disaster Fraud hotline at 866-720-5721, the Joplin Police Department at 417-623-3131, or the FBI’s Joplin Resident Agency at 417-206-5700.